Voz has 6 staff members and depends on dozens of volunteers and interns throughout the year to support our efforts.

 Day Laborer Committee

-Day laborers direct organizational policies, legislative agenda, and programs through serving on the Day Laborer Committee (7/7 seats filled by day laborers.
+Day laborers direct organizational policies, legislative agenda, and programs through serving on the Day Laborer Committee (8/8 seats filled by day laborers).
+(Note: Elections will be held August 28, 2013 to fill vacancies.)

 Pedro Chan has been a member of the MLK Jr. Worker Center for close to four years.
 He is originally from Hawaii but moved to Portland after finishing high school.
 He has experience in sales and marketing.
 Pedro Chan is an active member of the Worker Center community and has been since its opening.
 He has participated in marketing and promotional efforts for the center as well as in neighborhood cleanups in the Central Eastside Industrial District.
 Pedro has been a strong advocate for a permanent solution for the MLK Jr. Worker Center in our Save the Center campaign, meeting with City of Portland Commissioners and other community leaders.
 Pedro Chan is currently the Treasurer of the Day Laborer Committee, one of two committees of Voz’s Board of Directors.